danielmaangi/ahd-modelling/README.md

 ## 🎯 Overview

-This project implements an end-to-end machine learning pipeline for predicting advanced HIV disease (CD4 count < 200 cells/µL) using patient clinical data.
+This project implements an end-to-end machine learning pipeline for predicting advanced HIV disease (CD4 count < 200 cells/µL) using real patient clinical data from the PLHIV Linelist.
 The system includes:

-- **XGBoost Classification Model** with comprehensive feature engineering
+- **XGBoost Classification Model** trained on real HIV patient data with comprehensive feature engineering
+- **Real Data Processing Pipeline** that handles over 1.2M patient records from PLHIV Linelist
 - **FastAPI REST API** with async support and automatic documentation
 - **Kubernetes Deployment** with horizontal pod autoscaling
 - **Comprehensive Monitoring** with Prometheus and Grafana